 Does the aurora have any effect on the environment?

 Yes but it is limited to the high latitude atmosphere.
 Since the aurora takes place at about 90-100 km altitude, only the atmosphere at or above that height is affected by aurora.
 Some ionization may occur a few tens of kilometres further down, and can have effects on radio wave propagation.

-Image taken in Norway during a Waterproof Orca Expedition by Andreas Jaschek 2016
+Image taken in Norway during our Winter Whales of Norway expedition by Andreas Jaschek 2016